naturerobots/mesh_navigation/README.md

 ---

 The *Mesh Navigation* bundle (MeshNav) provides software for efficient robot navigation on 2D manifolds, which are represented in 3D as triangle meshes.
 It enables safe navigation in various complex outdoor environments by using a modularly extensible layered mesh map.
 Layers can be loaded as plugins representing specific geometric or semantic metrics of the terrain.
-This allows the incorporation of obstacles in these complex outdoor environments into path and motion motion planning.
+This allows the incorporation of obstacles in these complex outdoor environments into path and motion planning.
-The layered *Mesh Map* is integrated with *Move Base Flex (MBF)*, which provides a universal ROS action interface for path planning, motion control, and for recovery behaviors.
-We also provide additional planner and controller plugins that run on the layered mesh map.

 <center><a href="https://www.youtube.com/watch?v=gvKsW5MEC4Y&list=PLZCjrqh-MUkTzEJxnscuDPakxjo-xKMTO&index=1"><img title="Demo Gif" src="docs/images/demo.gif?raw=true" alt="Demo Gif" width="600"></a></center>